hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 internal Connections header and the regular expression is then applied against the value of that header.
 The actual header names can be a little esoteric and can also vary between IBM Connections on-cloud and on-premises, so the intent of the `keyword` is both to provide an intuitive identifier and a protection against platform implementation differences.
-There are cuurently four keywords recognised by Customizer conditional filtering, namely: `user-name`, `user-id`, `user-email`, `user-role`.
+There are currently four keywords recognised by Customizer conditional filtering, namely: `user-name`, `user-id`, `user-email`, `user-role`.
 If you specify a value that is not in this list then Customizer treats it as a header name and if this is true it will apply the regular expression against the header value.